 Objectives for funding Detail Actual impact Evidence To use effectively an additional member of staff with selected pupils.
 Monitor assessments half termly and through lesson observations.
 Children were offered regular interventions in school.
 Interventions were changed to subject specific, graduated approach to support in class and prescription interventions.
 Staff were trained in these elements.
 Impact was monitored.
 PP meetings to address chn not making progress or low attainment.
 Additional staff was employed for EYFS.
 2020: Found a Maths intervention (My Maths) and reading for KS1, Nessy which was accessible at home for each of these during lock down.
 Speech and language link interventions.
 DOT (Dyslexia outreach training) for staff.
 Thrive was started and when we were not in lock down used with the children for a number of reasons, bereavement, getting used to sharing again, conflict resolution, emotional regulation.
 Tutoring was used with children who were behind in their progress after lockdown.
 Speech and Language link used within the school.
 Interventions were used at home during lockdown and when back at school to help children get back on track academically.
 Pupils had Thrive time when assessed and needed and there were whole class Thrive targets put into place.
 Tutoring happened with pupils and there was a little uplift in their attainment from this.
 Pupils were assessed on the Sp and L system and intervention work happened from this.
+SALT work increased in school.
 SMART targets in PP meetings/ IPR targets were being achieved.
 6 weekly checks on subject specific interventions for impact showed improvements.
-The cohorts were under 10 so not publishable and with lockdown no results are available.
-Set homework focused on targets from lessons.
+The cohorts were under 10 so not publishable and not being published following the DFE advice.
+2. Set homework focused on targets from lessons.
 Homework to match the foci of the SDP focus on Maths in particular.
 Taken from the My Maths resources purchased and used at home and during lockdown.
 Review homework.
-Improve links with home and work coming in.
-This was then interrupted by COVID 19 and lockdown.
+This was reviewed and apps used that did not need books to go home or papers to go between school and home.
+Classdojo was used as a messaging system with the classes and home and Tapestry for EYFS.
+Improve links with home and work coming in when possible following lockdown and COVID restrictions.
+Use of class dojo has helped in the school.
 3. To have more focused and consistent feedback and marking.
 Review Marking and feedback policy.
 Monitor it is implemented and the impact with the pupils' responding and progress.
 2020: Review with minimal contact for Covid.
-Review marking and feedback.
+Reviewed marking and feedback.
 2020: With covid minimal contact.
-This was in place.
+This was in place and continued until books could be taken back to homes for staff to mark.
 Book scrutinies show an understanding and response from pupils improving learning.

-4. To have Maths Hub training for staff Join Maths hub for mastery training.
-EYFS lead and yr 5/6 teacher and maths lead. , ' Maths attainment and progress was not able to be monitored due to lockdown and COVID 19. --- -- ----- -- --
+To have Maths Hub aining for staff Join Maths hub for mastery training.
+EYFS lead and yr 5/6 teacher and maths lead.
+Maths leader joined and implemented strategies for mastery maths teaching across the school and started the second year of the mastery training.
+Maths attainment and progress is not being published this year with cohort sizes and DFE guidance. -- ------------------------------------ -- -- -- --